 From an Inland Empire Resident’s Perspective

-The numbers worked out by the Metro Policy Program at Brookings gives a clue about upward mobility to residents of Inland Empire.
+The numbers worked out by the Metro Policy Program at Brookings give a clue about upward mobility to residents of the Inland Empire.

-For example, ‘opportunity industries’ like logistics and manufacturing make up 18% of the workers in the Inland Empire but they make up 27% of the ‘good jobs’.
-Thus, if you are in the Inland Empire and want to not go below a ‘middle-class’ lifestyle and income level, your best bet is to stick around logistics and manufacturing industry.
+For example, ‘opportunity industries’ like logistics and manufacturing make up 18% of the workers in the Inland Empire, but they make up 27% of the ‘good jobs.’
+Thus, if you are in the Inland Empire and want to not go below a ‘middle-class’ lifestyle and income level, your best bet is to stick around the logistics and manufacturing industry.

-This is why the Brookings reports lays emphasis on paying special attention to make these industries even better through R&D and providing them the resources needed to expand further.
+The Brookings report emphasizes paying special attention to improving these industries through R&D and providing them with the resources needed to expand further.

-“Firms in these industries may require new local resources that enable them to develop innovative new products and services, in addition to implementing more efficient processes that reduce costs and improve product and service delivery.
-Creating centralized expertise and technology can provide a shared resource that increases the capacities of these firms, the capabilities of their workers, and the quality of their jobs”.
+“Firms in these industries may require new local resources to develop innovative new products and services and implement more efficient processes that reduce costs and improve product and service delivery.
+Creating centralized expertise and technology can provide a shared resource that increases these firms’ capacities, their workers’ capabilities, and the quality of their jobs”.
 (Brookings Institution).

-We reported how Amazon is single-handedly investing more than any other private employer in the region.
-Take for example its new grocery store called Amazon Fresh in Murrieta.
+We reported how Amazon is single-handedly investing more than any other regional private employer.
+Take, for example, its new grocery store, Amazon Fresh, in Murrieta.

 This will help create jobs for other associated industries also.
-Similarly, to help tap the region’s potential in logistics and distrobution sectors, vertical-specific startup accelerators have launched in the market.
+Similarly, vertical-specific startup accelerators have launched in the market to help tap the region’s potential in the logistics and distribution sectors.